Surface acoustic wave sensor: Pressure, Strain, Torque, Temperature

 The phenomena of pressure, strain, torque, temperature, and mass can be sensed by the basic device, consisting of two IDTs separated by some distance on the surface of a piezoelectric substrate.
 These phenomena can all cause a change in length along the surface of the device.
 A change in length will affect both the spacing between the interdigitated electrodes---altering the pitch---and the spacing between IDTs---altering the delay.
 This can be sensed as a phase-shift, frequency-shift, or time-delay in the output electrical signal.

+The fundamental measurement of a surface acoustic wave sensor is typically strain.
 When a diaphragm is placed between the environment at a variable pressure and a reference cavity at a fixed pressure, the diaphragm will bend in response to a pressure differential.
 As the diaphragm bends, the distance along the surface in compression will increase.
-A surface acoustic wave pressure sensor simply replaces the diaphragm with a piezoelectric substrate patterned with interdigitated electrodes.
-Strain and torque work in a similar manner, as application to the sensor will cause a deformation of the piezoelectric substrate.
+A surface acoustic wave pressure sensor either replaces the diaphragm with a piezoelectric substrate patterned with interdigitated electrodes or connects a larger diaphragm to the substrate in order to create a measurable strain in the surface acoustic wave device.
+When measuring Torque, the principle surface strain of the shaft is in the rotating direction is measured, as application to the sensor will cause a deformation of the piezoelectric substrate.
 A surface acoustic wave temperature sensor can be fashioned from a piezoelectric substrate with a relatively high coefficient of thermal expansion in the direction of the length of the device.
+Temperature sensing and strain sensing can be combined into a single device in order to deliver temperature compensation of the sensing system.

+Due to the ability of Surface Acoustic Wave sensors to operate within electromagnetically noisy environments and in close proximity to magnets it has been found that they can be embedded into electric motors in order to improve control by providing active torque and temperature measurement of the machine rotor shaft.
+They have also been applied to robotic control systems in order to provide dynamic torque feedback in robot movement reducing jitter.